glasnt/talks/2015_08_SydPHP/slides.md

 When everyone upgrades, the old code needs to come along, or it'll be lost.

 ---

+# Also <!-- .slide: class="center" -->

+---

+# Ruby 1.8, 1.9.3 EOL <!-- .slide: class="center" -->
+## <p> Example: <code>pry-debugger</code></p> <!-- .element: class="fragment" -->

+Note: EOL languages.
+Things have migrated on

+pry-debugger - only works with 1.x

+Was the go to debugger now not so much

+Top of README says: 2.0? use byebug

+you shouldn't be using 1.8, 1.9.3 anyway, EOL

+---

+# Python 3 <!-- .slide: class="center" -->

+## Supported in < 10% of packages <!-- .element: class="fragment" -->

+Note: Per PyCon US Guido keynote

+Once 2.7 goes EOL, then projects can't be used any more.

+No satisfaction in just porting it

+long tail of dependencies prohibit porting

+There are automated tools for this

+---

+# Non-Language Dependent Factors <!-- .slide: class="center" -->

+Note: There's other things that could happen

+---

+# Google Code <!-- .slide: class="center" -->
+## Read Only <!-- .element: class="fragment" -->

+Note: Not accepting new projects as of January.

+Read Only as of Aug 24 (Tuesday ish Australia time)

+Had a few months, but now anything on there is R/O

+---

+# Source Forge <!-- .slide: class="center" -->

+Note: VLC binaries 'abandoned', being updated w/out concent, with spyware

+Also, small two week outage in there

+---

+# Every active project is going to need love <!-- .slide: class="center" -->

+Note: 'active' meaning someone's using it, who's moving to the new structure

+The maintainer may be off growing grapes

+Hostile Forks Don't Help

+---

 # So what can you do? <!-- .slide: class="center" -->